e0958902/tp/docs/team/t0nylin.md

 - Added a sequence diagram for how a medication is added into dailyMedicationManager
 - Added command guide for  how list -t today -m/-a/-e will print
   - Explained how the time ranges affect the addition of each medication into their sub lists
+- Added more user stories for v2.0 and v.21
+- Added a Glossary section

 ### User Guide Contributions
 - Summary of list for the Daily Medication